AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-teams/create-a-team-from-setup.md

 >[!NOTE]
 >
 >* A group administrator can create a team for a group they administer from the Setup area.
-For more information, see [Create and modify a group’s teams](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-teams.md).
+For more information, see [Create and modify a group's teams](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-teams.md).
 >* A user with a Plan license can also create a team from the People area.
 For more information, see [Create a team](../../../people-teams-and-groups/create-and-manage-teams/create-a-team.md).
 >